Matt Lindland: Wrestling

 Lindland started wrestling at age 15 at Gladstone High School in Gladstone, Oregon.
 In 1991, he won the junior college 158 lbs national title wrestling for Clackamas Community College.

-Lindland then went on to wrestle at the University of Nebraska, Division I of the NCAA.
+Lindland then went on to wrestle at the University of Nebraska–Lincoln in Division I of the NCAA.
 He won the Big Eight title at 158 in 1993.
 Following up that title, he had a record of 36-0 for the 1993 season going into the National Tournament, and was the #1 ranked wrestler for his weight class.
 He suffered an upset in the first round of the tournament, however, and did not place.
 Following his college career Lindland began to compete in both Freestyle and Greco-Roman events, finding success in both but ultimately deciding to concentrate all his effort upon the Greco-Roman style.

 The high point of his career was when he represented the United States in Greco-Roman Wrestling at the 2000 Summer Olympics in the 69–76 kg weight category, winning the silver medal, followed by a silver medal at the 2001 World Championships in Patras, Greece at 85 kg.
 His mixed martial arts career had actually started three years prior, having fought at events such as IVC 6, and it is notable that he continued to compete in amateur wrestling as well as mma following his Olympic competition.
 Following his first UFC match, at UFC 29, Lindland managed to secure a silver medal at the world championships and a U.S. National title in 2001.
 He was still a top 10 ranked wrestler in his weight class for the nation until 2004, when his wrestling career finally came to an end, already being a veteran of over a dozen MMA fights as well, including competing in a title match.

 Lindland was notable for having secured his spot on the US Olympic team through the courts.
 In the finals of the United States Olympic trials, Lindland lost to Keith Sieracki, whom Lindland had accused of tripping him (under the rules of Greco-Roman wrestling, athletes are not permitted the use of their legs for advantage in defense of offensive moves).
 After appealing, an arbitrator ordered a rematch for Lindland and Sieracki, which Lindland won 9–0.

 The USOC however sought to keep Sieracki on the team, and appealed in federal court.
 A federal district judge, then a three-judge panel of the 7th U.S. Circuit Court of Appeals, both decided in Lindland's favor.
 A request for a hearing by the USOC in the Supreme Court of the United States was denied, which settled Lindland's status on the team.
 Lindland would later earn his nickname "The Lawyer" from the protracted case.

 After the Olympics Lindland returned to Oregon where he would open a used car dealership named "USA Auto Wholesale".

+In 2025, Lindland was honored as a Distinguished Member of the National Wrestling Hall of Fame.